 Both fields in this message are optional:

-If neither field is present, then the bookmark interval designates all records in the model.
+If neither field is present, the bookmark interval designates all records in the model.

-If only first_record is present, then the bookmark interval designates all records starting from that record identifier.
+If only first_record is present, the bookmark interval designates all records starting from that record identifier.

-If only last_record is present, then the bookmark interval designates all records ending at that record identifier.
+If only last_record is present, the bookmark interval designates all records ending at that record identifier.
 For a dynamic model, such a bookmark interval includes all “future” records.

-If both fields are present, then the bookmark interval designates all records between the two identifiers, inclusive.
+If both fields are present, the bookmark interval designates all records between the two identifiers, inclusively.